-1 XXXI.
-WITHDR AWAL OF CONSENT

-2 If the Court withholds or withdraws its consent to this Decree, it shall be null and void

-3 at the option of any party and the accompanying Complaint shall be dismissed without costs

-4 and without prejudice.
-In such an event, n o party shall be bound by the requirements of this

-5 Decree.

-6 STATE OF WASHINGTON Robert W. Ferguson

-7 DEPARTMENT OF ECOLOGY Attorney General

-8

-9 James J. Pendowski Program Manager Allyson C. Bazan, WSBA #44221 Assistant Attorney General

-10 Toxics Cleanup Program (360) 407-7177 (360) 586-3589

-11 Date: Date:

-12

-13 PORT OF SEATTLE

-14

-15 Tay Yoshitani Chief Executive Officer

-16 (206) 728-3000

-17 Date:

-18 ENTERED this day of 20

-19

-20

-21 JUDGE King County Superior Court

-22

-23

-24

-25

-26
+XXXI.
+WITHDRAWAL OF CONSENT If the Court withholds or withdraws its consent to this Decree, it shall be null and void at the option of any party and the accompanying Complaint shall be dismissed without costs and without prejudice.
+In such a n event, no pai rty shall be bound by the requirements of this Decree.
+Robert W. Ferguson Attorney General James J. Pendowski Program Manager Toxics Cleanup Program (360) 407-7177 Ivy Anderson, WSBA #30652 Assistant Attorney General (360) 586-4619 Date: Date: PORT OF SEATTLE Theodore J. Fick Chief Executive Officer (206) 728-3000 Date: ENTERED this day of 20 JUDGE King County Superior Court If the Court withhold the option of any party and to without prejudice.
+In such an STATE OF WASHINGTON DEPARTMENT OF ECOLO James J. Pendowski Program Manager Toxics Cleanup Program (360) 407-7177 Date: PORT OF SEATTLE Theodore J. Fick Chief Executive Officer (206) 728-3000 Date: If the Court withholds or withdraws the option of any party and the accompany without prejudice.
+In such an event, no party and the accompany without prejudice.
+In such an event, no party and the accompany of the such an event, no party and the accompany of the such an event, no party and the accompany of the such and the accompany of the accom

-Exhibit A
+Exhibit A Site Diagram